 Fibre Channel (FC) is an optimised protocol for serial high-speed transfers of large data quantities.
-Currently, transfer rates of up to 32 Gb/s can be realised.
-Fibre channel can be transferred through both a copper as well as a fibre optic line.
+Today, transfer rates from 16 to 64 Gb/s are common.
+Fibre Channel can be transferred through both a copper as well as a fibre optic line.
 Copper lines are only used within the FC storage solution.
-Depending on the storage solution, Fibre Channel hard disks or SAS/SATA hard disks are used in the storage backend.
+Depending on the storage solution, Fibre Channel hard disks or SAS / SATA hard disks are used in the storage backend.
 Servers, FC storage solutions, and tape libraries are connected to each other with fibre optic cables through a fibre channel network (storage area network), allowing for shared use of all resources.
 The server must be supplemented with a fibre channel hostbus adapter (PCI card).
 The availability of data is paramount when it comes to fibre channel.
 Therefore, the data of the fibre channel storage should generally be accessible through at least two redundant paths.
 All components are to be designed redundantly, to make sure that a disruption to one of the components does not affect data availability.
 The fibre channel network is highly scalable and supports a large number of servers.
 The servers and FC storage can be located several kilometres apart.